 Partly an undercover shed, partly a collection of open-air stalls, the Vernissage Market occupies all of Yerevan’s central Charles Aznavour Square.
 It started in the 1980s with a group of artists displaying their work outside the art institute on Buzand Street.
 Mostly thought of as a flea market, Vernissage has stayed somewhat true to its roots and still hosts a number of local artisans and craftspeople who sell original works alongside antiques and an amazing array of Caucasian carpets.
 (As a rough guide, the bulk of the artists can be found inside the shed with second-hand items sold round the back.)
 The market is open daily until 6pm but it’s best to visit on the weekend when more stallholders are around.

 According to our free walking tour guide, Yerevan has more than 500 open-air cafes.
 I’d say that’s a conservative estimate!
 From Melbourne-style coffee houses to dessert bars, cafes line almost every street, concentrated around Republic Square and the Cascade.
 Our approach was to pull up a chair at whatever cafe looked good.
-If you’re struggling to decide, check out this list of Yerevan’s best breakfasts and lunches curated by The Culture Trip, or try this cafe countdown published on Townske.
+If you’re struggling to decide, check out this list of Yerevan cafes with good coffee and free WIFI.

 Drink from a pulpulak